 In the same way that a stereo camera captures two images of the same subject from different angles, the abstractions of materiality and meaning in the circle enable us to "see" place through two different lenses.
 And just as the effect of three-dimensionality cannot happen until we load the paired images into the View-Master and behold them through the binocular eyepieces, so the power of abstraction to replicate the concrete reality of a given place in terms of its materiality and meaning cannot be realized until we put the abstracted parts back together again in our thoughts.
 When we do this, place is revealed to the thinking brain as a totality of multiple determinations.

 Another gift that keeps on giving is my wife Allyson who spent many years teaching International Baccalaureate psychology at Druid Hills High School, around the corner from where we live in Atlanta.
-She told me that if I was seriously interested in understanding the dialectics of materiality and meaning, and their relation to place, I should acquaint myself with the ABCs of neuroscience.
+She told me some time ago that if I was seriously interested in understanding the dialectics of materiality and meaning, and their relation to place, I should acquaint myself with the ABCs of neuroscience.
 And so I did with her expert guidance.

 Modern neuroscience is a mode of investigation that speaks directly to our understanding of place and place formation, owing in large part to its strong dialectical and materialist bent.
 Think of a place you know well.
 Maybe it's where you live, work, shop, vacation.
 You have come to know this place with every one of your physical senses, how it looks, smells, sounds, feels to the touch, even tastes (say, water out of the faucet or vegetables from the backyard garden).
 This knowledge accumulates and deepens as the materiality of place interacts with the materiality of your body.

 But you also know place through mental representations of it which are immensely powerful by virtue of their meaning to you.
 Your emotional and psychological attachments to a given place are mediated by material and physiological processes operating at the neuronal level.
 Physical sensations of place provide raw materials for the cognitive mapping which is central to subjective experience, and which takes the form of memories, reveries, dreams, personal narratives.
-Through mental representations the human mind develops a sense of self-awareness, agency, and the capacity for acting upon the physical world.
+Through such mental representations the human mind develops a sense of self-awareness, agency, and the capacity for acting upon the physical world.